University of Kinshasa

 The University of Kinshasa (Université de Kinshasa), colloquially known by its acronym UNIKIN, is a public university located in Kinshasa's Lemba commune within the western region of the Democratic Republic of the Congo.
 It is the country's premier university.
-Initially established in 1954 as Lovanium University during Belgian colonial rule, the current university was established following the division of the National University of Zaire (UNAZA) in 1981.
+The university was founded in 1954 as Lovanium University during Belgian colonial rule, making it the oldest university in the country and one of its principal institutions of higher education.

+The university traces its origins to educational and medical initiatives launched by the Catholic University of Louvain in the Belgian Congo in the 1920s.
+These developed into the Congolese University Center of Lovanium in 1947 and subsequently Lovanium University, which began operating at its Mount Amba campus in 1954.
+Lovanium became an important center of higher education and research in Central Africa.
+On 20 July 1971, it was renamed the University of Kinshasa (UNIKIN) and was incorporated into the National University of Zaire (UNAZA) on 6 August.
+In 1981, UNAZA was decentralized, and its Kinshasa campus was re-established as the University of Kinshasa.

 The university had an enrollment of 29,554 and a faculty and research staff of 1,929 in the 2018–19 academic year, and currently has twelve academic divisions.
 The Notre-Dame de la Sagesse is strategically located on the campus and provides pastoral ministries to professors and students.

 Campus

 The university is located about 25 km south of central Kinshasa, in the suburb of Lemba.

 Many of the campus facilities have deteriorated and are in poor condition, or lack proper instructional tools - in 2003, the science library had as few as 300 titles in its collection.
 Since 2001, the university has hosted Cisco Academy, a joint project sponsored by the American software company Cisco and the United Nations Development Programme.
 The academy focuses on providing recent technology, training students to install and operate computer networks and all coursework is online.